Grand Place / Town Hall ( Visit Site )

-Named by UNESCO as a World Heritage Site, the Grand Place square which houses the Town Hall is one of the most important tourist destinations in Brussels.
-Visiting this landmark will surely prove to be very memorable.
+Named by UNESCO as a World Heritage Site, the Grand Place square which houses the Town Hall is one of the most important tourist destinations in Brussels (or Bruxelles).
+Visiting this landmark will surely turn out to be very memorable.
 Grand Place is the central market square, surrounded by many historic buildings such as the Town hall which dates back to the 15th century.
 The Town Hall was destroyed in 1695 when it was bombed by Marshal de Villeroy.
-The Hall today is home to a museum displaying tapestries, wood paneling and painting from the 17th century.
-The Grand Place and Town Hall look even more beautiful at night when they are lighted with golden floodlights.
+The Hall today is home to a museum displaying tapestries, wood panelling and paintings from the 17th century.
+The Grand Place and Town Hall look even more beautiful at night when they are illuminated with golden floodlights.
 In the spring and summer season, there is a light show that is spectacular.

 Address: Grand-Place, 1000, Brussels, Belgium

 Notre Dame de Bon Secours ( Wikipedia )